Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 ### 2.3 Project Outcome

 :::{Note}
 The default recognition color is red.
-If you want to change it to blue or green, please refer to "2.4.1 Modify Default Recognition Color".
+If you want to change it to blue or green, please refer to "[2.5.1 Change the Default Recognition Color](#anchor_2_5_1)".
 :::

 Place the red ball in front of SpiderPi Pro's camera and it will nod when recognizing the red ball.
 It will "shake head" when detecting the green and blue balls.